 Unit flow rate used in the data

-When true a hydraulic volume chamber is added to portA
+True (checked) means a hydraulic volume chamber is added to portA

 Volume of chamber A

-When true a hydraulic volume chamber is added to portB
+True (checked) means a hydraulic volume chamber is added to portB

 Volume of chamber B

 Download Help Document